firefly-iii/docs/docs/docs/firefly-iii/faq/general.md

 ## I want something in Firefly III, what do I do?

 What you want may already be possible, so read the documentation carefully.
-If not, read [this page](general.md) and then contact me through [GitHub](https://github.com/firefly-iii/firefly-iii/) or email, using the details found on [the contact page](../other-pages/contact.md).
+If not, contact me through [GitHub](https://github.com/firefly-iii/firefly-iii/) or email, using the details found on [the contact page](../other-pages/contact.md).

 ## I want to help, what do I do?